inUtil-info/node-red-contrib-whin/README.md

 ### Receiver Node (whin-receive):
-(completar)
-If you completed the config fields before, you are all set.
-You'll have to just, as in the whin-send node, select your whin configuration.
-Then, just connect the node output to your flow, deploy, and you'll be all set.
-Messages sent to +34613164997 from your Whatsapp should pop here.
+Whin-receive node will allow you sending whatsapps to your node-red environment, any text message you send to the whin number used to sign-up and get the token, will be received and treated as message payload by whin-receive.
 You might create your own syntax to trigger stuff in your NR.
 Switching on lights or music, disconnect the alarm or run a sales report.
 Sky is the limit.

 ![receiver-node](./icons/receive_flow.png)

 ### Confirmation Node (whin-confirm):
-whin-confirm is a little tricky yet a very useful tool with the right setup.
-Conceptually is like a back-channel authorisation to proceed in the development of a specific course of action.
-Some services will send send you today an SMS with a code you need to paste to proceed.
-This is more secure and you respond through a simple button.
-This allows flows that require an autorisation without manual interaction over NR.

-whin-confirm node will take two inputs, a question on the msg.payload property and a time-to-live (ttl) in the msg.ttl expressed in miliseconds.
+whin-confirm node will take two inputs: a question and a time period.
+The question goes in on the msg.payload property and a time-to-live (ttl) in the msg.ttl property (this integer number is treated as time, expressed in miliseconds).

+When the node is triggered, it will send you a whatsapp with the question you entered on the payload, and you will have a time to answer it (yes/no).
+If you click "Yes" on whatsapp, you will get a "Yes" as output of the node.
+If you click "No", you will get it on node-red too.
+If you reach the ttl and provide no answer, the node will default to a "Time-out" message.

+We like to think of it as the SMS / push-notifications you get from your bank these days, but answered with a simple button.
+The main use-case here is allowing you to "authorize" the execution of a flow branch that you don't want to run without manual intervention on node-red.

 ![confirm-node](./icons/confirm_inputs.jpg)

-When node receives the input, it will trigger a buttons-formatted message to your phone with the question you are expected a response for.
-If, response does not hit the node back in the expected ttl, the node will fire a TimeOut message.
-Alternatively, if the user responds through the Whatsapp buttons, the answer shall be fired on the node output.

 Be mindful that if there is a whin-receive node running in parallel, the response will flow through both listeners.
-In that case, you might notice a difference. whin-confirm will output Yes, No, or TimeOut while your whin-receive node will receive whatever the answer is together with a 'request ID'.
+In that case, you might notice a difference. whin-confirm will output Yes, No, or TimeOut while your whin-receive node will receive whatever the answer is together with a 'unique request identifier'.
 That's the raw response.

-Thre's plenty of situations where one wants to grant instanct permission, like door opening, or a server restart based on some alert.
-You're out or simply away of your desk.
-You get the request, you authorise, decline or ignore it.
+There's plenty of use-cases where one wants to grant permission to a flow, like: door opening, a server restart based on some alert / timing.
+In plain english: You get the request, you authorise, decline or ignore it.

-The backend controls the message expirity as well and, should you exhust the ttl, will respond directly in your phone and won't send the response to the NR client.
+The backend controls the message expirity as well and, should you exahust the ttl, will respond directly in your phone and won't send the response back to node-red.

 ![confirm-node2](./icons/confirm_flow.jpg)